VogelAnt/Fab_approx/README.md

 # Fab_approx
-Some scripts for the Faber approximation of the matrix exponential
+Both scripts use the Faber polynomial approach for the approximation of the matrix exponential One relies on the Joukovsky mapping to get the recurrence relation, the other the Schwarz Christoffel mapping Some images explaining the approach: